 Impact & Accomplishments

-In fact, among our faculty, alumni and researchers are 12 Nobel Prize winners, a Fields medalist and a Turing Award winner.
-And more than 20 UCLA alumni are Academy Award winners, including Francis Ford Coppola and Tim Robbins; 68 have won Prime Time Emmys.
+In fact, among our faculty, alumni and researchers are 13 Nobel Prize winners, a Fields medalist and a Turing Award winner.
+And 29 UCLA alumni are Academy Award winners, including Francis Ford Coppola and Tim Robbins; 68 have won Prime Time Emmys.

-Determined to never come in second, UCLA athletes are trained to be the best competitors in the world.
-Our single university has turned out 250 Olympic medalists and captured 108 NCAA championships — more than any other university in America.
+Determined to be champions, UCLA athletes learn to be top competitors in everything they do.
+Our university has turned out 250 Olympic medals and captured 112 NCAA championships — more than any other university.